 Rebecca Ginsburg.
 Ph.D., University of California, Berkeley, 2001; J.D.
 University of Michigan, 1987; Associate Professor of Landscape Architecture.
 African archaeology, plantation archaeology, architectural history, material culture, cultural landscape studies.

 Susan Frankenberg.
-Ph.D.; Program Coordinator for Museum Studies.
+Ph.D., Northwestern University, 1990; Graduate Faculty and Program Coordinator for Museum Studies.
 Cultural heritage and museums studies.
 Teaching courses in museum theory and practice, history and development of museums in light of world events and intellectual trends, issues of inclusion and exclusion in museums, museums as memory.

 Our doctoral students focused on historical archaeology subjects include Kathrina Aben (MAA, Women in Archaeology Scholarship recipient), Jamie Arjona (MA, NSF Graduate Fellowship recipient), George Calfas (Ph.D.
 2013, RPA), Zev Cossin (MA, NSF Graduate Fellowship recipient), Kevin Cupka Head (MA, RPA), Katherine Fay (Ph.D.
-2016, RPA), Shawn Fields (Graduate College Fellowship recipient), Tatiana Niculescu (MA), Rebecca Schumann (MA, Intersect Fellowship Recipient), and Emma Verstraete (BA with Honors).
+2016, RPA), Tatiana Niculescu (MA), Rebecca Schumann (MA, Intersect Fellowship Recipient), and Emma Verstraete (MA, RPA).
 Information on their projects and contact details are available online.